 Targeting your campaigns

-In this example, we are sending out a campaign about the phpList latest release.
-They are targeting the campaign by only sending it to self-hosted users who who might want to upgrade to the latest release.
+In this example, Ethical Pets are sending out a campaign about a special offer on dog treats.
+They are targeting the campaign by only sending it to customers who have previously bought products for a dog.

 There are several reasons for doing this:

 - It enables more campaigns to be sent overall, which increases the impact of email marketing

 - Most people will receive fewer campaigns, so they are not inundated